Why America Has Been So Stingy In Fighting Child Poverty

 It's Not Just Economists' Fault

 There are many other reasons why America continues to prioritize social spending on the elderly over investment in kids.
 Kids, of course, don't vote — and seniors do in droves.
-Aizer, Hoynes, and Lleras-Muney point out that the American Association of Retired People "boasted 38 million members and $1.7 billion in revenues in 2019."
+Aizer, Hoynes and Lleras-Muney point out that the AARP "boasted 38 million members and $1.7 billion in revenues in 2019."
 It's a powerful lobbying group.
 Kids, on the other hand, don't really have an analogue to the AARP.
-"The Children's Defense Fund, one of the major groups advocating for children in the US, reported revenue of $17.8 million in 2019, just 1 percent of AARP revenue," Aizer, Hoynes, and Lleras-Muney write.
+"The Children's Defense Fund, one of the major groups advocating for children in the US, reported revenue of $17.8 million in 2019, just 1 percent of AARP revenue," Aizer, Hoynes and Lleras-Muney write.

 But, arguably, the biggest factor of all in explaining why our social safety net looks the way it does is America's deeply fraught, racialized politics.
 That has been well-documented, including in a recent book by New York Times writer Eduardo Porter: American Poison: How Racial Hostility Destroyed Our Promise.
 Since the beginnings of the American welfare state, many Americans have disliked the idea of their tax dollars going to minorities or immigrants — and that has torn large holes in America's social safety net.